 In 2000, I held the position of principal at Kayenta Middle School.
 In 2002, I transferred to Kayenta Primary School.
 I spent my time at KPS from 2002 to 2012.
 After my daughter graduated from Monument Valley High School, I decided to move closer to my dad.

-Back in July, I decided to return to Kayenta.
-I received a very warm welcome from my staff and all those who I know personally.
+When I decided to return to Kayenta I received a very warm welcome from my staff and all those who I know personally.
 It is great to be back.
 It is very nice to see my friend’s faces and catch up on what is happening in their lives.
 I thank each and every one of you for your handshakes and hugs.
 Seeing all of you brings back many, many happy memories, and I intend to add more memories as the year goes by.

 I look forward to working with my KES staff, students, and everyone at Kayenta Unified School District.
-I feel very good about this upcoming new school year.
+I feel very good about this school year.

 Again, thank you,